-- a) Cash on hand;

-- b) Non-restricted placements with central banks; and

-- c) Short-term balances due from banks.
+- a) Cash on hand: - b) Non-restricted placements with central banks; and - c) Short-term balances due from credit institutions

-Short-term balances due from banks are amounts that mature within three months after the date of the financial statements.
+Short-term balances due from credit institutions are amounts that mature within three months after the date of the financial statements.
+The carrying amount of these assets is approximately equal to their fair value.